MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/deploy-unpackaged-apps.md

 ms.localizationpriority: medium
 ---

-# Windows App SDK deployment guide for non-MSIX-packaged apps
+# Windows App SDK deployment guide for fx-dependent non-MSIX-packaged apps

-This article provides guidance about deploying non-MSIX-packaged apps (see [What is MSIX?](/windows/msix/overview)) that use the Windows App SDK.
+This article provides guidance about deploying framework-dependent non-MSIX-packaged apps (see [What is MSIX?](/windows/msix/overview)) that use the Windows App SDK.
 Non-MSIX-packaged apps include sparse-packaged and unpackaged apps.

 ## Overview